Gravitational Waves sourced by Gauge Fields during Inflation: Conclusion and outlook

 After inflation the electric field is rapidly damped away by electric currents.
 Meanwhile, the magnetic field is damped at small scales below a time-dependent dissipation scale (see, e.g.,~\cite{Caprini:2009pr} for a study of the time dependent magnetic diffusion scale).
 The magnetic field spectrum remains blue, but due to the inverse cascade in the charged cosmic plasma after inflation, it can gain sufficient large scale power to be relevant for the large scale cosmological magnetic fields discussed in the introduction, see~\cite{Caprini:2014mja} for a detailed discussion of this point.

 Nevertheless, already during inflation, the anisotropic stress of the gauge field generates an anisotropic transverse-traceless contribution to the metric which becomes an oscillating gravitational wave at late time and is not damped subsequently.
 Depending on the couplings $(\ga_1,\ga_2)$ and on the scale of inflation set to $V^{1/4} \simeq T\ssend$, these secondary gravitational waves might actually be observable.
 Independent of the gauge field spectral index, the gravitational wave spectrum is scale invariant, alike the standard inflationary GW spectrum.
-This is a consequence of the fact that they are mainly produced at the horizon scale.
+This is a consequence of the fact that GWs are mainly produced at the horizon scale.

 This scale invariance, in fact, relies on having neglected slow-roll corrections to the expansion law of $a$.
-By including them we obtain the same spectral index $n_T=-2\ep$ as for standard inflationary gravitational waves, see~\cite{Martin:2007ue}, resulting in \be \PP_T(k) = \left(\frac{H}{\planckmass}\right)^4\left(\frac{k}{k_*}\right)^{-2\ep}\FF(\ga_1,\ga_2)\mcomma \ee where $\FF(\ga_1,\ga_2)$ is exponentially growing with $\ga_2$ but depends only weakly on $\ga_1$ (as long as $\gaun$ is not too close to $4$).
-However, these gravitational waves can be distinguished from standard inflationary GWs in two ways: like the gauge fields that induce them, they are strongly polarized.
+By including them we obtain a spectral index $n_T=-4\ep$ that differ from the case $n_T=-2\ep$ of standard inflationary gravitational waves \cite{maggiore_vol2}, resulting in \be \PP_T(k) = \left(\frac{H}{\planckmass}\right)^4\left(\frac{k}{k_*}\right)^{-4\ep}\FF(\ga_1,\ga_2)\mcomma \ee where $\FF(\ga_1,\ga_2)$ is exponentially growing with $\ga_2$ but depends only weakly on $\ga_1$ (as long as $\gaun$ is not too close to $4$).
+This difference is consistent with the general analysis of Ref. \cite{Teuscher:2025xke}.
+Beyond their spectral tilt, these gravitational waves can be distinguished from standard inflationary GWs in two other ways: like the gauge fields that induce them, they are strongly polarized.
 The polarization spectrum is given in detail in Appendix~\ref{asub:GW-comput}.
 Furthermore, a stochastic GW background induced by gauge fields is not Gaussian.
 Assuming that the gauge fields generated by vacuum amplification during inflation are Gaussian, the GWs are squares of a Gaussian field and have, e.g., a non-vanishing bispectrum.

 Moreover, for very small values of $\gade$ the induced GWs are weaker than the standard inflationary GW background, while very large values are excluded by back-reaction.
 In \fig\ref{f:con} we indicate the regime of values of $H/\planckmass$ and $\ga_2$ where our secondary GW background dominates over the standard inflationary one but back-reaction is not relevant.
 We see that such a regime clearly exists for many inflation scales and moderately large values of the axial coupling, $\ga_2$.